Anderson

 Welcome to the City of Anderson Alaska

-City of Anderson RFP for Accountant Services: See jobs
+City of Anderson is now hiring: See jobs

-The townsite was originally inhabited by three homesteaders, Art Anderson, William Devon, and Charles DeWitt, who settled in the Anderson area during the late 1950s.
-In 1959, Art Anderson, the town’s namesake, divided his 80-acre homestead into ¼ acre lots and
+The townsite of Anderson was originally settled by three homesteaders—Art Anderson, William Devon, and Charles DeWitt—in the late 1950s.
+Art Anderson, the town’s namesake, played a pivotal role in shaping the community.
+In 1959, he subdivided his 80-acre homestead into ¼-acre

 City of Anderson City Hall, Post Office and DMV